Reproducing Medium's image zoom

 const onZoomOutEnd = () => {

-that fires when the animation of the attached object is over.
+};The relevant part here is the transitionend event listener, which fires when the animation on the attached object is over.

 This way, we remove the overlay from the DOM only when the image has been translated entirely to its original position.